Best Toothbrushes & Toothpastes for Babies and Toddlers - 2023

 |#5.
 Jordan Step 1 Baby Toothbrush|

-We've conducted hands-on reviews of over a dozen different gum brushes, teether toothbrushes, toddler electric toothbrushes, and traditional toddler toothbrushes.
+We've conducted hands-on reviews of over a dozen different gum brushes, teether toothbrushes, toddler electric toothbrushes, and traditional toddler and big kid toothbrushes.
 We examined the softness, effectiveness, and strength of the bristles, the ease of gripping and manipulating the toothbrush (for both parents and kids), durability for chew-happy babies, and of course, fun!

 When we tested the toothbrushes, we also tried out several different baby and toddler toothpastes, focusing mainly on taste and the safety of ingredients.
 We tasted them ourselves and tried them out on three little kids - one 10 month old infant, and the other two were toddlers (14 and 18 months).